git push and a sigilix[bot] comment.

 Before posting, Sigilix validates:- Every inline finding’s

-path:lineis a valid reviewable position in the diff - Every finding’s structural provenance (which specialist findings it traces back to) is intact
+path:lineis a valid reviewable position in the diff - Every finding’s structural provenance (which specialist findings it traces back to) is intact, and its proof-tier receipt is attached

-- Score-1 findings are aggregated into the summary, not posted inline
+- Low-severity nit findings are aggregated into the summary, not posted inline

 A second stale-head check runs immediately before submission.
-If the PR’s head SHA has changed since pre-flight, the review is aborted and the new webhook will fire its own.11.
+If the PR’s head SHA has changed since pre-flight, the review is aborted and the new webhook will fire its own.14.
 Submit to GitHub

 Sigilix posts the review viaPOST /repos/:owner/:repo/pulls/:number/reviews with event: APPROVE | REQUEST_CHANGES, the body containing the synthesizer summary, and comments: [] for inline findings.